carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 Then we need to use these results to cluster the sequences into gene families.

 Later on in the lesson
-we will repeat these steps but in an automated way with pangenomics software and with the complete genomes.
+we will repeat these steps but in an automated way with pangenomics software using the complete genomes.

 To be able to do a pangenome "by hand" we will use only some of the protein sequences for these four genomes A909, 2603V, NEM316 and 515.
 In the folder `data/annotated_mini` you have the 4 reduced genomes in amino acid FASTA format.